mosn/mosn/examples/en_readme/udpproxy-sample/README.md

-## Use MOSN as TCP Proxy
+## Use MOSN as UDP Proxy

 ## Introduction

-+ This sample project demonstrates how to configure MOSN as a TCP Proxy.
++ This sample project demonstrates how to configure MOSN as a UDP Proxy.
-+ When MOSN receives a TCP request, it will forwards it to the corresponding cluster according to the source address and destination address of the request.
++ When MOSN receives a UDP request, it will forwards it to the corresponding cluster according to the source address and destination address of the request.

 ## Preparation